mercorii/PointOfInterest/README.md

 It is a mod that allows players to mark certain locations as Points of Interest, and allows them a way to find those locations easily again on a later point. *This is very early version of the mod and is not currently recommended for actual use.*

+It adds an invisible PointOfInterest.lua gameobject that player or other mods can spawn to the world (via this mod).
+The mod then keeps track of these objects and their location in relation to player.

 ## How do you use it?

 Currently it only has very simple command line UI, that supports /slashcommands.
 This will be changing in the future.